larbiaryeh/ONDaSCA/README.md

 # ONDaSCA
-On-demand Network Data Set Creation Application for Network Intrusion Detection
+On-demand Network Data Set Creation Application (ONDaSCA) is a customizable Data Set Application for Network Intrusion Detection.
+This application enables Network Administrators sniff network packet saved in the PCAP format and later converted to CSV for Machine Learning Algorithms.
+The application can be run on a firewall to generate realtime customised data set tailored to specific network.

+If you are using this for research purposes please cite our publication listed below.
+The bibtex is as follows.
 ## Requirements:
 <ul>
   <li>Python3</li>